 Full Body Benefits

 The entire body is recruited when jumping rope.
 The muscles of the foot work right alongside the shoulder muscles (and everything in between) in order to complete a successful jump.
 Jumping rope also increases your heart rate quickly, allowing you to achieve your target heart rate to derive full benefits from your workout.

 Jumping Rope for Conditioning

-BL: I recommend three to five times a week or every time you exercise.
+Lee recommends jumping rope "three to five times a week, or every time you exercise.
 One should engage in at least 30 min of moderate exercise five times per week, but preferably vigorous exercise unless a doctor advises differently.
 Jump rope is a good and safe choice."
 While most people can't sustain 30 minutes of jumping rope at one time, jump rope can be a fantastic warm-up or incorporated into a routine.

 Jump Rope Training

 In his book, Jump Rope Training, Buddy Lee provides a total system for fitness including warm ups, cool-downs and special considerations for injuries and injury prevention.
 If you haven't picked up a jump rope since grade school, you'll be surprised by how much there is to know.